 Signs of a Healthy Isopod Colony

-A healthy isopod colony should display consistent activity, steady reproduction, and stable enclosure conditions.
-Observing these signs helps keepers understand whether their colony is thriving or if adjustments may be needed.
+A healthy isopod colony shows consistent activity, steady reproduction, and stable enclosure conditions.
+Recognising these signs helps you understand whether your colony is thriving or if adjustments are needed.

 Regular Breeding Activity

-One of the most reliable signs of a healthy colony is the presence of baby isopods.
-These tiny young individuals are known as mancae and usually appear white or pale shortly after they are born.
+One of the strongest indicators of a healthy colony is the presence of baby isopods.
+These young individuals, known as mancae, are usually pale or white when first born.

 Active Behaviour

-Healthy isopods will regularly move around the enclosure, especially during the evening when many species become more active.
-You may see them exploring leaf litter, feeding, or gathering under hides.
+Healthy isopods are regularly active, particularly during the evening.
+You may see them exploring leaf litter, feeding, or gathering under bark and hides.

 Multiple Size Groups